 - It doesn’t provide its own inbuilt email and automation tool (Huge one!)

-- There is no livechat for swift customer support
+- There are no live chat for swift customer support

-- Page builder is limited in functionality especially in customization
+- The page builder is limited in functionality especially in customization

 So, considering a Thinkific alternative would be the best option.